 The five whys concept is a way to try to find causes of potentially complex problems.
 When done properly, this strategy will help you to get to the root cause of many types of issues so that it can be addressed, rather than just focusing on symptoms of that problem.

 This strategy has been shown to not only be effective, but also easily used on a wide range of issues throughout many different industries.
-It can also be combined and used with a variety of other techniques used to identify and solve workplace problems.
+The five whys can also be combined and used with a variety of other techniques used to identify and solve workplace problems.

 History of the 5 Whys

 The five whys technique began at the Toyota Motor Company with Sakichi Toyoda.
 This system was implemented throughout their manufacturing facilities as part of their overall methodological strategy.
 It was the basis of their 'scientific approach' to problem solving.
 Since then, this method has been spread out through just about every type of industry around the world, and is a component of Kaizen, Six Sigma, and lean manufacturing.

 What Is Five Whys?

 The five whys process is, as the name implies, a process where you ask why five times in order to get to the root cause of a problem.
 The process starts out with a clearly identified problem, and then keeps asking why things happened until the true root of the issue has been discovered.
 Looking the five whys examples can help to better understand this process.

 One of the best ways to get a good understanding of the five whys is to look at examples of how it can be used in the real world.
 The following example is commonly given to discover the root cause of a car that will not start.
 So, "The Car Will Not Start" is the initial problem, which is written at the top.
 From there, the person using the 5 whys would ask these types of questions:

 - Why Won't the Car Start? - Answer: The battery is dead